Sirikon/localdeploy/README.md

 Whatever option you choose, once done, you should be able to run `molly` command on your terminal.

-__Note__: Right now molly doesn't self-install as a service, you need to do this by yourself to be sure it's always working.
-This service should run the command `molly daemon`.

 ## Usage ##

 ### Creating a new project ###